usolved/check_usolved_disks/README.md

 ./check_usolved_disks.php -H localhost -C public -w 90 -c 95
 </code></pre>

-This should output something like this on a Linux machine:
+The output should look like this on a Linux machine:

 <pre><code>
 Disks OK // / (37%), /boot (30%), /dev/shm (0%)